philippmuench/eden/README.md

 10. On the terminal screen execute the command: `sudo apt-get install docker.io && sudo docker run -p 80:3838 edensoftware/eden`
 11. point your browser to the **Public DNS** or **Public IP** of your instance (i.e. `ec2-54-90-153-208.compute-1.amazonaws.com`)(under the **Description** Tab in the **Instance** Page in the aws administration panel)

+## File Format Specification
+EDEN takes as input either fasta files of open reading frames (ORFs) in FASTA format with the file ending `.faa` for amino acid and and `.ffn` for nucleotide sequences or FASTA file of contigs/scaffold with the file edning  `.fasta`.
+See /sample_files/fasta for example.

+You can also provide one Amino Hidden Markov Models (HMM) file (which can contain may HMM models).
+See /sample_files/gene_families.hmm for example file.
+You can generate these files based on multiple sequence alignment of amino acid sequnces of the protein familiy of interest or download precomputed HMM e.g. from TIGRFAM database.

 ## Demo

 [see live demo](http://eden.bifo.helmholtz-hzi.de/)